jonathanthomasfeehan/PoolRankings/README.md

 - Clone the repo and run the app locally using Docker
 - Use your own Firebase credentials by storing them in the ./Secrets folder and updating the Docker ENV variables.
 > Note: Local development requires access to a Firebase project.
 If you'd like to test locally, consider creating a free Firebase project and updating the environment variables accordingly.

+> Note: The run.sh script takes a "dev" or "prod" variable.
+This will run the application locally by running the docker compose file.
+The application will run on either the built in flask wsgi server (dev) or a gunicorn server (dev)

 ## Learn More